Fast Talking

 No supper for you tonight!
 I laughed.

 Pointedly explained to her that he is actually 68 and 13 days, whereas I am a mere 67.
-He is actually a full SIX WEEKS older than me, Jess!
+He is actually a full year older than me for six weeks every year, Jess!

 NO WAY Dad! she dug her hole deeper.